Are you tired of losing your bets? Do

 Learn How To Set Lines

-A bookie makes money depending on how it sets lines.
+A bookie makes money depending on how he sets lines.
 While there are tools to help you set the betting line, it is crucial you learn some skills.

 There are two ways of setting the